 Plan 1 loans: How do Pay As You Earn (PAYE) student loan repayments work?

-If you are employed at the beginning of the tax year in which you are due to start making repayments, the Student Loans Company (SLC) should notify HMRC.
-HMRC in turn issue a ‘start notice’ to your employer who will then calculate student loan deductions along with your tax and NICs and pay them to HMRC through the PAYE system.
+If you are employed at the beginning of the tax year in which you are due to start making repayments, the Student Loans Company (SLC) should notify HM Revenue & Customs (HMRC).
+HMRC in turn issue a ‘start notice’ to your employer who will then calculate student loan deductions along with your tax and National Insurance contributions and pay them to HMRC through the PAYE system.

 But when you start a job, as part of their new starter checklist (previously known as Form P46), your employer should ask you whether you have a student loan on which you are due to start making repayments.
 Your employer will also ask what type of loan you have, it is important that you provide the correct information as this will affect what loan repayments you make.